A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Sequential Benders MIQP algorithm

-Given a linearization point $(\bar{x}, \bar{y}_1, \bar{y}_2)$, one can compute the MILP/MIQP approximation as explained in Section \ref{sec: MILP/MIQP approximation}.
+Given a linearization point $(\bar{x}, \bar{y}_{[1]}, \bar{y}_{[2]})$, one can compute the corresponding master problems, $\prob_{\mathrm{BR-MIQP}}$ and $\prob_{\mathrm{LB-MILP}}$.
 Since the original cost is convex and quadratic, one can choose $B$ as the exact Hessian of \eqref{op: cost function of tutorial MINLP}.
 The quadratic constraint \eqref{op: slacked cns} is linearized to fit the MILP/MIQP approximation as follows